saltastroops/data-archive-frontend/docs/setup.md

 Once work on a branch other than master or development is done, delete it both locally and on Github.

 All pull request to the development should be version.

+### travis cli

+Once you do a git push travis will run
+It will clone the repository and run `yarn install` on the root directory after all dependency are installed it will run `yarn run lint` to check all the linting of the code and finally run `yarn test` to run all the tests in the project.

+Make sure you check travis after sometime to insure that all the linting is fine and tests are passing.
+If travis is failing, please fix all the linting and test and commit all changes and  push to the same branch as before.

 ##Step 2: Setting up environment variables